 However, my criticisms above should not diminish the value of what Dr. Joy is trying to do here, which is finding ways for vegans to get past certain psychological barriers in connecting with non-vegans.
 Nor do I wish to make it sound like Dr. Joy is preaching a message lacking in compromise.
 In fact, the opposite is the case.

-She goes into great detail outlining all the ways vegans can compromise in their relationships without compromising core beliefs.
-Her recommendations on these fronts represent the most substantial parts of the book and can be applied by all vegans, from the most ideologically dedicated, to those like me merely aspiring to lead more vegan lives.
+She goes into great detail outlining how vegans can compromise in their relationships without compromising core beliefs.
+Her recommendations on these fronts represent the most substantial parts of the book and can be applied by all vegans, from the most ideologically dedicated to those like me merely aspiring to lead more vegan lives.